Explorer: Scaling Exploration-driven Web Trajectory Synthesis for Multimodal Web Agents: Data Recipe

 \paragraph{Task Summarizer.} This module processes the entire action and screenshot history to predict an overall task description that aligns with the trajectory.
 The task summary is expected to be high level, \textit{i.e.}, it should describe what the task entails while omitting how it is accomplished.

 \paragraph{Task Verifier.} Inspired by \citet{DBLP:journals/corr/abs-2404-06474}, the task verifier agent receives the task description and action history, serving as a critic to evaluate whether the trajectory successfully completes the specified task.
 In addition to the screenshots of the trajectory, it also receives a markdown representation of the last page.
 This ensures the verifier has the full context of the website's final state, even when the viewport cannot capture all the content.
+To ensure data quality, trajectories that are incoherent or misaligned with the high-level intent are discarded during this stage.
 Such automatic evaluation of web trajectories has been widely adopted in prior work \cite{xu2024agenttrek, DBLP:conf/acl/HeYM0D0L024, koh2024tree}.
 Figure~\ref{fig:data_pipeline} illustrates the above pipeline.
 The prompts for the above agents are given in Appendix~\ref{sec:prompt_details}.